indoor-jungle/indoor-jungle/README.md

 ```

 ## Environment
-[Heroku](http://heroku.com/) service is being used to host the application. `main` and `staging` branches are automatically deployed to relative urls:
+[Heroku](http://heroku.com/) is being used to host the application.
+`main` and `staging` branches are automatically deployed to relative urls:
 - [Production](https://indoor-jungle.herokuapp.com/)
 - [Staging](https://indoor-jungle-staging.herokuapp.com)